drpicox/string-cache-map/README.md

 [WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap)
 that stores string-any key-value pairs.

-StringCacheMap has strings as keys and any value as a key.
+StringCacheMap has strings as keys and any value as a value.
 It is like using an object as a cache but with some advantages: 1) it is possible to limit the total of pairs key-value stored to a maximum amount, 2) default property names like "constructor" are not present, 3) it uses an additional victims cache to rescue old values and emulate a really fast LRU cache.

 It is a substitute for WeakMap when keys are strings.